Answered By: Colin Magee

 Today what we'll do is we'll pick a topic and see what we can find on that topic.

-The topic we'll use today is "disbility rights."
-Depending on your instructor, you might be reading the book Being Heumann by Judith Heumann as part of your course.
-The main issue in the book Being Heumann is disability rights in the United States.
+The topic that we'll use today is depression.
+Depending on your instructor, you might be reading the book The Anthropocene Reviewed by John Green.
+One of the essays from the book, called “Harvey,” talks about the author’s personal struggles with depression and some of the ways he sought treatment.
 Today you're going to find some information on that topic in just a little bit.
-Just to demonstrate how this database works, I'm going to focus on disability issues in the United States, specifically the legislation that has been passed that provides equal rights to disabled indivuduals in our country.
+Just to demonstrate how this database works, I'm going to focus on antidepressants: what causes them to work, and what effects they might have on treating depression.

 Before you search in Opposing Viewpoints, you might want to check out the "Browse Issues" list here, on the right.

 This is a list of over 200 different issues ranging from Adoption to Women's rights.
-"Disability Rights" is one of the issues on this page, so let's take a look.
+"Depression" is one of the issues on this page, so let's take a look.

-These topic pages are pre-loaded with chosen articles.
+These topic pages load on your screen with articles already in place.
 At the top is an overview page, giving you a definition of the problem or the issue, followed by different articles, broken down by source type.

 So for example, all of the newspaper articles are going to be grouped together under "news."
 And all of the scientific studies are going to be grouped together under "Academic journals."